-Last week I was at Tim Horton’s for a quick washroom break and I happened to catch a conversation where a lady is saying to her friend, “you have to read this book and watch the series on Netflix” and she passes her a copy of The Home Edit.
-I immediately thought to myself, geesh, I really need to write that book about home organizing that I’ve been pondering for the last few years.
-And wouldn’t it be cool to have a series on Netflix.
+Last week I was at Tim Horton’s for a quick washroom break and I happened to overhear a conversation.
+A lady said to her friend, “You have to read this book and watch the series on Netflix.”
+Then, she passes a copy of The Home Edit to her friend.
+I immediately thought to myself, “Geesh, I really need to write that book about home organizing I’ve been pondering for the last few years.”
+And wouldn’t it be cool to have a series on Netflix?
 Perhaps one of these days our Canadian TV series “The Big Downsize” will end up there.
 It’s always possible.

-Anyway, I digress just a little.
-Back to the book and television series that’s all the rage.
+Anyway, I digress.
+Back to The Home Edit book and television series that’s all the rage.
 I read the book in a few evenings last week.
-It didn’t take long because it’s all pictures and few words.
+It didn’t take long because it’s all pictures and a few words.
 I do love a good picture book and I must say most of them are pretty enticing.
-There is nothing quite as appealing as a row of clear jars all perfectly labeled, or a shelf with matching banana leaf baskets and gorgeous black labels, or designer shoes lined up on the perfect shelving made just for that purpose.
+There is nothing quite as appealing as a row of clear jars all perfectly labelled.
+Or a shelf with matching banana leaf baskets and gorgeous black labels.
+Seeing designer shoes lined up on the perfect shelving made just for that purpose, is simply beautiful.

 As you can imagine I’ve always been obsessed with this level of organization.
-And because I’m a Professional Organizer and Interior Decorator the prefect marriage of visual appeal and function is what I would like to achieve with every client I work with.
-However, there is a fine line between something that looks amazing and is functional at the same time and it’s often not as easy as it looks.
+And because I’m a Professional Organizer and Interior Decorator, I aim to achieve the perfect marriage of visual appeal and function with every client.
+However, there is a fine line between something that looks amazing and is functional at the same time.
+It’s not as easy as it looks.

-One thing I notice the most as I browse all those fabulous pictures is their clients have a lot of stuff and I mean a lot.
-It appears that a large quantity of the same thing all perfectly placed on a shelf is more visually appealing than a few of each thing.
+One thing I notice the most as I browse all those fabulous pictures is their clients have a lot of stuff.
+And I mean a lot.
+Apparently, a large quantity of the same item perfectly placed on a shelf is more visually appealing than a few of each thing.
 As many of you know, I’m not a huge fan of a lot.
 My philosophy will always be the easiest way to get and stay organized is to own as little as possible without depriving yourself of the joy of things that are important to you.

-A word of warning, if you are a perfectionist, this book can be dangerous, there is near perfection throughout.
+A word of warning, if you are a perfectionist, The Home Edit book can be dangerous.
+There is near perfection throughout.
 I’m now kind of obsessed myself.
-I feel the need to have all of the containers in my home match and to label everything.
+I feel the need to have all of the containers in my home match and label everything.
 However, because I own very little that is completely unnecessary but it sure would look pretty!